betfair/API-NG-sample-code/README.md

 This github respository contains sample code in various languages to help customers get started with writing betfair API-NG clients.

+Please note, that we will not accept pull requests to extend these samples as they are not intended to be fully fledged clients.

 Each of the basic language samples demonstrates a basic use case of placing a bet on the next GB Horse Racing market:

 * Find the next UK Horse Racing Win market